theBlackBoxSociety/CodeCrashCourses/ArduinoTutorial.md

   delay(sensorValue);
 }
 ```
-:warning: As you might have noticed in the example above the blinking interval is not always changed imediately after turning the knob.
+:warning: As you might have noticed in the example above the blinking interval is not always changed immediately after turning the knob.
 Especially when there are long breaks.
 The reason for this is that `delay()` pauses the program completely for time specified.
 We better use `millis()` when timing is key.
 See [the blink-without-delay example](https://www.arduino.cc/en/Tutorial/BlinkWithoutDelay) and also [this blogpost](https://www.norwegiancreations.com/2017/09/arduino-tutorial-using-millis-instead-of-delay/).

 ### :triangular_flag_on_post: talk2me
 Wouldn't it be handy if we could check our incoming values?
 We actually can by establishing **serial communication** from our Arduino to our computer.